Chart Color Schemes

 Camira is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Camira (Qld) is around 7,803, showing an increase of 388 people since the 2021 Census.
-The population in 2021 was reported as 7,415.
-This growth is inferred from AreaSearch's estimation of the resident population at 7,795 following examination of ABS ERP data released in June 2024 and validation of 12 new addresses since the Census date.
-The population density equates to approximately 966 persons per square kilometer.
-Natural growth contributed around 59.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Camira (Qld) is estimated at around 7,803 people.
+This reflects an increase of 388 people since the 2021 Census, which reported a population of 7,415 people.
+The change is inferred from the resident population of 7,795 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 966 persons per square kilometer.
+Population growth for the area was primarily driven by natural growth, contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population trends anticipate lower quartile growth, with the suburb expected to increase by 323 persons to 2041.
-This reflects a total gain of 4.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Examining future population trends, lower quartile growth is anticipated for the area, expected to increase by 325 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.1% in total over the 17 years.

 Frequently Asked Questions - Population